 ASPS will allow the server to assemble your web page on the fly, then encrypt it

-for delivery in such a way that only the ASPS Web Reader can interpret.
+for delivery in such a way that only the ASPS Web Browser can interpret.

 Why use the ArtistScope Site Protection System (ASPS)?